 We recognize that senior champions play a crucial role in setting an example for culture, behaviors and inclusion at Novartis.
-That is why we have established a senior leadership team who are active allies and advocate for LGBTI equality globally.
+That is why we have established a senior leadership team who are active allies and advocate for LGBTQI equality globally.

 Mukul Mehta, Chief Financial Office Pharma